 The entire document is signed with the private key of the referenced key-pair to authenticate its accuracy.

 A Public Key Certificate (CRT) is the documented expression of trust by one key (issuer) of another key (subject).
 In cases where the keys are the same, this is known as a self-signed certificate.
 CRTs are created from the data of a CSR, combined with some additional information provided by the issuing key, all of which is signed by the issuing key.

 In addition to the information in the CSR, Certificates include a Validity time frame: A field that specifies a date and time before which a Certificate is invalid, and another field that specifies a date and time after which a Certificate is invalid.

 Certificate Authorities are organizations that have created private keys, self-signed CRTs (CSRs that have been CRTed by the same key).
-These self-signed CRTs are often referred to as Root Keys, and are distributed in operating system installation and update pathways to end-users' trusted certificate store, with the assumption that they are trustworthy.
+These self-signed CRTs are often referred to as Root Keys and are distributed in operating system installation and update pathways to end-users' trusted certificate store, with the assumption that they are trustworthy.

 Trusted Certificate Store

-Also commonly referred to as a Certificate Trust Store, a trusted certificate store is a secure collection of certificates held by a peer that are intrinsically trusted by that peer.
+Also commonly referred to as a Certificate Trust Store, a trusted certificate store is a secure collection of certificates held by a peer that is intrinsically trusted by that peer.
 They usually contain certificates provided by CAs, but can also include additional certificates provided by intermediaries and end-users.
 Any Certificates should be scrutinized carefully before inclusion into a Trusted Certificate Store.

 Certificate Revocation Lists